robertorcosta/azure-docs.pt-br/articles/active-directory/saas-apps/workday-inbound-tutorial.md

 #### <a name="how-do-i-format-display-names-in-ad-based-on-the-users-departmentcountrycity-attributes-and-handle-regional-variances"></a>Como formatar nomes de exibição no AD com base em atributos de país/departamento/cidade do usuário e tratar as variações regionais?

-É um requisito comum para configurar o atributo *DisplayName* no AD para que ele também forneça informações sobre o departamento e o país/região do usuário.
+It is a common requirement to configure the *displayName* attribute in AD so that it also provides information about the user's department and country/region.
 Por exemplo, se John Smith trabalha no Departamento de Marketing nos Estados Unidos, você poderá querer que o seu *displayName* apareça como *Smith, John (Marketing-EUA)* .

-Veja como você pode lidar com esses requisitos para construir *CN* ou *DisplayName* para incluir atributos como empresa, unidade de negócios, cidade ou país/região.
+Here is how you can handle such requirements for constructing *CN* or *displayName* to include attributes such as company, business unit, city, or country/region.

 * Cada atributo do Workday é recuperado usando uma expressão de API XPATH subjacente, que pode ser configurada em **Mapeamento de Atributos -> Seção Avançada -> Editar lista de atributos para Workday**.
 Aqui está a expressão de API padrão do XPATH para os atributos *PreferredFirstName*, *PreferredLastName*, *empresa* e *SupervisoryOrganization* do Workday.